codelab-fun/codelab/README.md

 # TODO:
 - add previous user answers text for single answer questions in QuizQuestionComponent template
+- fix Option/Options issue in User Answers field in mat-accordion in ResultsComponent
 - convert app with Ionic and Apache Cordova for usability on mobile devices
 - add state management with NgRx???